A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Conclusion and Future work

 \section{Conclusion and Future work}

-Our objective has been to develop distributed MAC protocols, which require minimal information sharing, for data collection from resource-challenged wireless sensors.
-In this paper, we first extended some results from optimal polling to systems with limited information structures and proved the delay-optimality of exhaustive service and cyclic polling in a symmetric version of our limited information scheduling problem.
-Leveraging these results, we proposed two distributed protocols EZMAC and QZMAC that perform much better than those available in the literature, both with respect to mean delay and system backlog distributions.
-We then extended this analysis to design hybrid MACs for systems with unequal arrival rates as well.
-Further, we showed that delay optimality comes at the price of excessive short-term unfairness and proposed modifications to QZMAC to reduce unfairness.\\ We then implemented QZMAC on a test bed comprising telosB motes and demonstrated the operation of several salient aspects of the protocol.
-In the process, we also obtained a clear understanding of the CCA performance of the motes which, in turn, allowed us to extend QZMAC to handle situations with unequal arrival rates, CCA errors and alarm traffic.\\ Extensions to this work will look at handling Markovian arrivals and state dependent fading.
-This paper handled fully-connected interference graphs.
-In the future, we will also be investigating how to modify QZMAC to solve the hidden node problem.
-Furthermore, our future study will include extending the theory we have developed in the present article to propose similar low-delay decentralized scheduling algorithms for more general interference graphs.
-Scheduling with energy harvesting nodes wherein the nodes are \enquote{awake} only for certain periods and \enquote{asleep} otherwise is an important area for IoT applications.
+In this paper, we first derived optimal polling policies for systems with limited information structures and proved the delay-optimality of exhaustive service and cyclic polling in a symmetric version of our scheduling problem.
+Leveraging these results, we proposed two distributed protocols QZMAC and EZMAC that perform much better than those available in the literature, both with respect to mean delay and system backlog distributions.
+We then implemented QZMAC on a test bed comprising telosB motes and demonstrated the operation of several salient aspects of the protocol.
+Extensions to this work can include the inclusion of Markovian arrivals, channel fading, extension to noncollocated nodes, and sleep-wake cycling sensor nodes.